 Lightning can damage branches, the trunk, and even the roots of a tree, which can cause so much internal and structural damage to the tree that it is only a matter of time before it becomes a hazard to your family and property.

-To protect your high-risk trees from lightning strikes, we can outfit the tree with a grounding system that protects it from strikes.
+To protect your high-risk trees from lightning strikes, our tree service can outfit the tree with a grounding system that protects it from strikes.
 While these grounding systems usually cost somewhere between $1500 and $2500, they can mean the difference between life and death for your most picturesque trees.

 Anytime you notice anything out of the ordinary around your trees you should take note.
 If you notice large, loose branches on the ground or in the canopy, try to find out where it was attached and why it might have fallen off.
 If branches are loose in the canopy of the tree, this is an extreme hazard as even small branches can gain enough momentum to injure or kill a person or pet below.